 Stay at the Osthoff Resort and get ready to be pampered at the Apsira Spa.
 And if you stay during early December, check out the Old World Christmas Market.

-This 20-year-old Christmas tradition at the Osthoff Resort won USA Today’s Readers’ Choice #1 Best Holiday Market in 2018.
+This 20-year-old Christmas tradition at the Osthoff Resort won USA Today’s Readers’ Choice #1 Best Holiday Market in 2018 and still maintains a top status in 2023.
 Held outdoors in a grand heated tent, you can find European-style Christmas treasures and goodies such as

 - Roasted almonds